pinkbunkadoo/matey/README.md

+## What is this?

+Matey is a basic 2d animation tool intended for quickly roughing out animation ideas.
+No fancy pens or brushes.
+Just simple lines.

+Pen strokes are vector based, allowing for a reduced memory footprint and file size, as well as the ability to manipulate them after they have been put to paper.

+As it stands you are able export your animation as an animated GIF - more formats are coming.

-Please keep in mind that Matey is a work in progress, and some features are not yet functional.
+Please keep in mind that Matey is a work in progress and as such, some features are not yet functional.

 ## Installation